-STEP 4: You must provide us with a confirmation from your presser of the number of copies to be manufactured.
+You must provide us with a confirmation from your presser of the number of copies to be manufactured.
 This can take the form of a copy of your pressing order, the presser’s invoice or a written confirmation from the presser of the number of copies to be manufactured.
-For imports, you will need to provide us with the customs manifest or other documentation confirming the number of copies to be imported.
+CMRRA will not accept quotes for the purposes of this confirmation.

-STEP 5: You must complete, sign and date the enclosed Pressing Information Waiver.
+You must complete, sign and date the enclosed Pressing Information Waiver.
 While it is your responsibility as the licence applicant to provide us with the pressing documentation outlined above, we have found that this documentation is not always provided to us in a timely fashion.
 As such, it is necessary for CMRRA to be given the authorization to obtain this information directly from your presser to ensure prompt processing of your licences and of our publisher principals’ royalties.

 - The original title of the work used along with the name of its authors/composers;